caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

-Default readers are Omeka S reader (via the api json endpoint), xml (via transformation with xslt), sql (to adapt to each database, an example for [e-prints] is provided), [Spip] reader (via a dump of the database), and spreadsheet reader (via ods, tsv or csv).
+Default readers are Omeka S reader (via the api json endpoint), xml (via transformation with xslt), sql (to adapt to each database, an example for [e-prints] is provided), [Spip] reader (via the database), and spreadsheet reader (via ods, tsv or csv).
 The spreadsheet uses a processor that creates resources based on a specific header format, but don't have a pretty manual ui like the module [CSV Import].

 Installation